kali-linex/linex/Documentation/process/handling-regressions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Ideally yes: we are all humans and easily forget problems when something more
-important unexpectedly comes up -- for example a bigger problem in the Linux
+important unexpectedly comes up -- for example a bigger problem in the Linex
 kernel or something in real life that's keeping us away from keyboards for a
 while.
 Hence, it's best to tell regzbot about every regression, except when you
 immediately write a fix and commit it to a tree regularly merged to the affected